Skip to main content

 The Minnesota Star Tribune

-Thursday night was the end of the team competition at the state wrestling tournament, which saw St. Michael-Albertville, Simley and Staples-Motley hoist trophies.
+Thursday night, Feb.
+26, was the end of the team competition at the state wrestling tournament, which saw St. Michael-Albertville, Simley and Staples-Motley hoist trophies.

 Thursday morning marked the start of the individual competition, where hundreds of wrestlers in 13 weight classes, boys and girls, began their journey toward Saturday’s individual championship matches in the round of 16.

-The quarterfinals began Friday morning and the semifinals and the second round of wrestlebacks started this afternoon.
+The quarterfinals began Friday morning, Feb.
+27, and the semifinals and the second round of wrestlebacks started in the afternoon.

 Wrestlebacks are an opportunity for wrestlers who lost in the first round to continue to have a state-meet experience.
 Wrestlers qualify for wrestlebacks if the wrestler who defeated him or her continues to win.
 It allows a wrestler a chance to finish as high as third place.